 Activities that do not have any risk of falling or contact with the incision are usually safe.
 Golfing, shooting baskets or batting practice are examples of things that are safe.
 However, any activity, especially in warm weather that causes excessive sweating should be followed by a shower, drying off thoroughly, and replacing the gauze between the cheeks.

 There is no restriction on lifting while standing.
 Dr. Immerman just asks that you be careful if lifting is done in such a way that the weight is being transmitted down the body to the incision, such as with a bench press.
+It is not a good time for sit-ups or leg presses.

 This has to be looked at in the context of the information above.
 If you work at a desk job, you can return to work when comfortable.
 If your job puts you on your feet all day, that should also be safe any time.